ibudisteanu/SkyHub-Frontend-React-Isomorphic/README.md

 5. npm install

-6. Install the missing modules with `npm install missing-node-module-name --save`
+6. Install the missing modules with (optional only in case there are missing modules) you need to install each of them using `npm install missing-node-module-name --save`

-## 2 Installing the react-country-select module to be compatible

-1. Open react-country-select\index.js and remove or comment the import of **require('react-select/dist/react-select.css');**
-2. Open react-country-select\Package.json and add  "style": "dist/react-select.min.css",

-## 3 Upgrading node.js from 6.x to 8.x
+## 3 Upgrading node.js from 6.x to 8.x (OPTIONAL)

 1. install missing modules with `npm install missing-node-module-name --save`
     1. In case it is required to install react-country-select module, follow step No 2.